abacaj/transformers-docker/README.md

 I have been using this container to run inference, experiment and train transformer models for more than 3 months without issues.

+The workflow:

+1. Run the container, it starts a shell with env loaded
+2. Install your dependencies
+3. Attach using vscode > Dev Containers: Attach to Running Container
+4. Write code
+5. Run code

 ## Run container from docker hub

 Recommended to add a volume: